YFHD-osu/ESP32-WOW/README.md

 ## Project introduction
 Have you ever been outside and need to use the computer at home but it is off?
 If so, then you need this project.
-By using ESP32 to setup and HTTPS web server and handle WOL request is power-saving.
+Using ESP32 to setup a HTTPS web server and handle WOL request is a power-saving method.

 ## Webpage demostration
 - Wake on lan gui: [link](https://yfhd-osu.github.io/ESP32-WOW/WebUI/index.html)